A DISCUSSION WITH GISÈLE VIENNE

 About the artist

-In 2022, Dance Reflections by Van Cleef & Arpels renews its support to Gisèle Vienne by presenting CROWD in New York and Los Angeles.
+In 2023, Dance Reflections by Van Cleef & Arpels renews its support to Gisèle Vienne by supporting L’Etang in New York and Paris, as well as her new creation EXTRA LIFE.